-With great care I took the wax model to leading mold-maker, Steve Cole of Articole Studios, so that it could be recreated in a more durable material.
+With great care I took the wax model to leading mould-maker, Steve Cole of Articole Studios, so that it could be recreated in a more durable material.
 He coated it in silicon rubber to make a negative form from which further copies could be cast with great accuracy.

 When I saw the first plaster copy I fretted over minor details and decided to rework these.
 Keeping the original plaster prototype, I got Steve to make a second copy which I then refined using tiny engraving tools.
-From this a second mold was made and cast.
+From this a second mould was made and cast.
 The features of the second version were more delicate, but refining them gave the medal a Classical appearance.
-I decided to stick with the first version as the immediacy of the modelling was closer in spirit to a 16th century artifact.
+I decided to stick with the first version as the immediacy of the modelling was closer in spirit to a 16th century artefact.

 The medal considered in a wider context.

 Having studied the medal in great depth at the British Museum, and reconstructed the details myself, I recognised elements in the medal depicted in paintings of the other wives of Henry VIII.
 The best comparison is Holbein’s portrait of Anne’s successor, Jane Seymour.
 Within Holbein’s portrait we can see the same diagonally woven cloth of the headdress that is in the medal.
 The sequence of jewels on the gable hood, and in the necklace is the same.
 The necklace is also depicted in portraits of his subsequent queens (2).